Skip Navigation

 Sarah Asma is an attorney with the Office of Criminal Conflict and Civil Regional Counsel, a government agency in Florida where she works in criminal defense for indigent clients across Central Florida.
 She has practiced public defense work for 10 years and is a Board-Certified Criminal Trial Expert.
 Her caseload and experience include defending all types of cases and she has qualified with the Florida Bar and actively defends Capital cases.
 She is a graduate of both the University of Florida and the University of Central Florida, holding a bachelor’s degree is Psychology, a master’s degree in Non-Profit Management, and a Juris Doctorate.

-In addition to her work as an attorney and with Be the Match, Sarah is married to her husband Neil and is a mother to her daughter Camille (3).
-They live in Orlando and are expecting another girl in June of 2023.
-She serves on the Board of Directors of Sunniland Corporation, a family held business that is celebrating its 138th year.
+In addition to her work as an attorney and with NMDP, Sarah is married to her husband, Neil, and is a mother to their daughters, Camille and Lillian.
+They live in Orlando and love being involved in their community.
+Sarah serves as a Director of The Moore Family Charitable Foundation.
 She also serves as Treasurer of Salmo Investments, Inc. and as Vice Chair of the Board of Directors for The Faine House Inc., a nonprofit organization dedicated to providing housing and life skills to young adults who age out of foster care.

 Andrew Block